datencia/ionic2-jest-example/README.md

 });
 ```

-- In the `src` folder create a `tsconfig.spec.ts` file with following contents:
+- In the `src` folder create a `tsconfig.spec.json` file with following contents:
 ```json
 {
   "extends": "../tsconfig.json",